jsenv/core/packages/related/test/docs/comparison_jest.md

 [Jest](https://github.com/jestjs/jest) is a popular test framework.

 This page shows how tests written with jest API could be written using `@jsenv/assert`.
 The goal is to illustrates the difference in design and should help the reader to make his own opinion about `@jsenv/assert`.
+It can also be used to migrate from jest to jsenv.

 ## Exceptions